frapaoli/A_star_algorithm/README.md

 - The weight of each link is equal to the Euclidean distance on the `x`-`y` plane between the two nodes that the links connect, multiplied by a random `float` coefficient between 1 and 2.

 _**Highlighted implementation choices**_:
 - It has been chosen to generate at least one incoming link and one outgoing link for every node, so that the resulting graph is strongly connected.
-Therefore, the proposed graph generation algorithm creates graphs for which there always exists a path between every `start` and `stop` node couple.
+Therefore, the proposed graph generation algorithm creates graphs for which there always exists a path between every `start` and `stop` node pair.